A topic from the subject of Decomposition in Chemistry.

 Objective:

-To measure the energy released during the chemical reaction of sodium bicarbonate and citric acid.
+To measure the energy released or absorbed during the decomposition reaction of sodium bicarbonate (baking soda) when heated.

 Materials: